Some frequently-asked and / or frequently-answered questions about California Driving: A Survival Guide:

 In mid 1998 I decided to get the “caldrive.com” domain and give the Guide its own site.
 In the process, I spruced the thing up cosmetically and added things like the “Test Your California Driving IQ!” page, a cynical exercise in making fun of Californian Drivers (easy targets, for sure).

-More than a decade later I decided to put the photos and videos into the California And Nevada From The Side Of The Road gallery, since it’s much easier to maintain and edit them that way (the gallery is currently done as a Tumblr).
+More than a decade later I decided to put the photos and videos into a separate California And Nevada From The Side Of The Road gallery, since it’s much easier to maintain and edit them that way (the gallery is currently done as a Tumblr).

-Sometime later, in September 2014, I renovated the site (again) and changed the canonical URL to californiadriving.com.
+Sometime later, I renovated the site (again) and changed the canonical URL to californiadriving.com.